jlangr/ccode2/continuous-design.md

 What's our continuous design report card look like?
 We get the following grades:

 * Clarity: pass.
-All the operations appear in short, JavaScript-idiomatic functions, without any C-for-Cleverness (for which we would immediately get a failing grade).
+All the operations appear in short, JavaScript-idiomatic functions, without any C-for-Cleverness (for which we would immediately get a failing mark).
 * Confirmability: pass.
 All code was driven into existence by behavioral tests.
 * Conciseness: pass.
 The code seems about as short as it could get.
 * Cohesion: fail.
-What??
+Wait, fail?

 Our intent is to replace the JavaScript object with a proper persistence mechanism.
-Unfortunately, we've mired our little bit of definition-management logic with how we intend to store the definitions.
+Unfortunately, we've conflated our little bit of *definition-management logic* with logic supporting *storage of the definitions*.
 When we do change, we'll have to open up the `words` module and poke through most of its methods to update implementations.

-You will likely recognize that we're describing a single-responsibility principle (SRP) violation.
-The both say the same thing, minus some nuances.
+You'll likely recognize that we're describing a single-responsibility principle (SRP) violation.
+SRP and cohesion both say the same thing, minus some nuances.
 Cohesion is how well the elements of a module align to the same purpose.

 Had we adhered to a cohesive solution, we might have found it a bit easier to build the solution in the first place.
 We'd also have been ready to immediately accommodate changes, rather than have to pre-factor our code to support the change.

 We'll refactor the code now, to demonstrate how a cohesive solution increases the clarity of the code.

 ```
-import { retrieveWord } from '../prompts/languageClient.js'
+import { retrieveWord } from '../prompts/languageClient'
-import * as Data from '../persistence/database.js'
+import * as Data from '../persistence/database'

 export const clearWords = () =>
   Data.deleteAll()